 Nearsightedness and farsightedness tend to be a result of genetic and environmental factors.
 These environmental factors can include extensive up-close work, like reading or computer use.
 The vision should begin to stabilize in early adulthood.
 This is because the environmental factors that caused the blurry vision are no longer present or simply because the body is done growing.

-Your optometrist will perform an eye exam to test refractive error in your eyes to diagnose myopia or hyperopia.
+Your optometrist will perform an eye exam to test refractive errors in your eyes to diagnose myopia or hyperopia.
 They will also test your eye pressure in addition to performing retinal and slit lamp examinations.

 Usually, the best way to correct blurry vision is with glasses or contact lenses.
 These are designed to correct how the light is focused on the retina, causing blurred vision to become clear.
 Once your prescription stabilizes, you also have the option to look into LASIK surgery to have your vision corrected.
 This is a more permanent fix for your eyesight since the cornea’s shape is changed with a laser.
 It will not prevent you from likely needing reading glasses in the future, but it can be considered less cumbersome than putting in contacts or wearing glasses.
 It is up to personal preference, but you should consult your optometrist at Jackson Davenport about your options for myopia or hyperopia.
 They will make sure you find the best option for your eyes’ longevity and the quality of your vision.
 Call now to get your eye examination today!